youtube/cobalt/cobalt/site/docs/reference/starboard/modules/configuration.md

 SB_DEPRECATED_EXTERNAL(...) annotates the function as deprecated for external clients, but not deprecated for starboard.

-### SB_EXPERIMENTAL_API_VERSION ###

-The API version that is currently open for changes, and therefore is not stable or frozen.
-Production-oriented ports should avoid declaring that they implement the experimental Starboard API version.

 ### SB_FUNCTION ###

 Whether we use **PRETTY_FUNCTION** PRETTY_FUNCTION or **FUNCTION** FUNCTION for